jbcodeforce/kafka-studies/docs/index.md

 ## Using Apicurio

-Once started define a schema in json and upload it to the api: http://apicurio:8080/api.
+Once Apicurio is started, define a schema in json and upload it to the api: http://apicurio:8080/api.
 Here is an example of command:

 Schema:
 ```
 {
-    "namespace": "ibm.gse.eda.vaccine.orderoptimizer",
+    "namespace": "acme.vaccine.orderoptimizer",
     "doc": "Avro data schema for Reefer events",
     "type":"record",
     "name":"Reefer",